Social Media Privacy Ranking 2024

 User control and consent was also inconsistent in how much effect it had on the investigated platforms’ overall scores.
 This category contains criteria concerning things like what privacy settings are available and what the default settings are, what can be opted out of, and the public display of users’ personal information with the strictest visibility options set.
 Facebook Messenger and WhatsApp (both Meta platforms) performed the worst in this category, while Pinterest, Reddit, and Twitch did the best.

 Transgressions, a category concerned with fines and data breaches, saw 4 platforms with the best possible score of 0: Telegram, Reddit, Quora, and Discord.
-At the other end of the ranking, X (Twitter) saw over a quarter of its total score come from this category, LinkedIn over 27%, and Facebook over 30%.
+At the other end of the ranking, X (Twitter) saw over a quarter of its total score come from this category, and Facebook over 30%.

 User-friendliness, a category comprising two criteria, is concerned with how easy it is to understand the privacy policy and how many steps it takes for a user to delete their account.
 This category has relatively little impact on the total scores and results were fairly consistent across the platforms in our sample.
 However, Facebook, Facebook Messenger, and Youtube still turned out to be the least user-friendly in terms of privacy policy clarity and the effort required to delete an account.